-This feature first appeared in the Crystal Palace v Manchester City matchday programme – 31/12/17
+This interview first appeared in the Crystal Palace v Manchester City matchday programme – 31st December 2017

 Surely no-one has become a cult hero at Palace quicker than Mamadou Sakho.
 His eight-game cameo helping the Eagles avoid the drop last season has already gone down in club folklore, and paved the way for his permanent move in the final moments of the summer window.
 Now, he is ready to do it all again.